Hundings

 The Hundings (Old English: Hundingas, the "hound-clan") are a legendary tribe or clan in early Germanic sources, mostly mentioned due to their feud with the Wulfings (the "wolf-clan").

 History

 In the Poetic Edda, Hunding is a king of the Saxons, slain by Helgi Hundingsbane.
 The Gesta Danorum mentions a Danish king Helgo who slew Hundingus, king of Saxony, in single combat.
 The historical core of the story is likely a conflict between the Eastern Geats (the wolf-clan) and the Lombards (the hound-clan).

 Hunding itself is a patronymic translating to "son of a hound", while the Hundings as a clan (sibb) would be the descendants of Hunding.
 Being named a "hound" or "dog" was by no means an insult in pre-Christian Germanic culture, but that the animal was rather a symbol of the warrior, while in Christian Germanic culture, it became associated with heathendom, "heathen hounds" being an appellation especially of the pagan Vikings (cf. Ulfhednar).

-The name of Lamicho, king of the Lombards, may mean "little barker" (Harris 2004).
+The name of Lamicho, king of the Lombards, may mean "little barker".